-Who does the two-year-home residency requirement apply to?
+To whom does the two-year-home residency requirement apply?

 Certain participants in exchange visitor programs are subject to a two-year home residence requirement.
 This means participants are required to return to their home country for at least two years at the end of their program before they can qualify for an H-1B visa.
 You will be subject to the two-year home residence requirement if the following apply to your situation:

 - Your exchange program is financed in whole or in part directly or indirectly by the U.S. government or the government of the exchange visitor’s nationality or last residence;

 - You entered the United States to receive graduate medical education or training;

 - You are a national or permanent resident of a country that has deemed the field of specialized knowledge or skill necessary to the development of the country, as shown on the Exchange Visitor Skills List.

 What restrictions come with the two-year home residency requirement?